Natural clean vegan brands for women of color

 Linoleic Acid: An essential fatty acid.
 Used in cosmetics, vitamins.

-Now, I am not saying you should throw out all of your beauty supply!
-I am aware some non-toxic vegan brands charge an arm and leg for their products.
-How about you as a consumer you start small.
-Begin within your means.
+To clarify, I am not saying you should throw out all of your beauty supply!
+Even though some non-toxic clean vegan brands charge an arm and leg for their products.
+Not to mention that some of us have abide to very tight budget.
+Above all, starting small is very important.
+Small steps,indeed!

-Next time you are out of your favorite lipstick, how about you look for something cleaner and animal-friendly to replace it with?
+Eventually when you are out of your favorite lipstick, how about you look for something from some affordable clean vegan brands.
 They are so many options out there.

-10 non-toxic and vegan brands for people of color
+10 clean vegan brands for people of color

 Diversity| This beauty brands has foundation for all skin tones and undertones.
 They have a great sample program in place.
 It’s hard not to find a match.
 Alima pure also has product for normal,oily, and dry skin. ( 45 foundation shades)